Arthur-Bridges/Text-Editor/README.md

 ## Description

-Hello, my name is Arthur, and I would like to present you a backend for a social network which allows you to manipulate user info and interact with other users.
+Hello, my name is Arthur, and I would like to present you a text-editor for which you can use offline.
 ## Installation

 N/A